alandsilva26/Pattern/Compilers.md

  Locate your program
  I will be giving this example considering .c program
- cd into your desired directory where file is located
- or type cmd in the adress bar
+ cd into your desired directory where file is locate or type cmd in the adress bar
  then type command
  `gcc -o name name.c`
+ eg. gcc -o helloworld helloworld.c
- the name after -o is the name given to exe file that is generated
+ The name after -o is the name given to exe file that is generated
  Correct errors if any and run the above command again when done
  If no errors are generated
  Type `name`that is the name of your .exe
  the program will have run